-Clothing of Bernard Weir
+Clothing of Br Bernard

-On August 14, the Very Rev. Provost Paul Pearson clothed Br Bernard Weir in the habit of St Philip, and he thus began his noviciate at the Toronto Oratory.
+On August 14, the Very Rev. Provost Paul Pearson clothed Br Bernard in the habit of St Philip, and he thus began his noviciate at the Toronto Oratory.

 Br Bernard was born in 1996 and grew up in Strathmore, Alberta.
 His love of the humanities began in high school and was cultivated at Our Lady Seat of Wisdom College, where he received a Bachelor’s in Catholic Studies.
 After completing a BA in Philosophy with a minor in Classics at Christendom College, Br.
 Bernard entered the MA/PhD program in Philosophy at the Catholic University of America.
 Over the course of his final year in DC, which he spent enacting his long-time hope of teaching philosophy, he came to see the Toronto Oratory as the answer to a decade of vocational questions.
 As it turns out, there is a community whose prayer finds its visible expression in rich parochial liturgy and which overflows into teaching.
 When not glaring at the unread books on his shelves, Br.
 Bernard enjoys playing (non-liturgical) folk music.